sh3bu/Portswigger_labs/CSRF/Bypassing SameSite cookie restrictions/SameSite Lax bypass via method override/README.md

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/e4a70c67-5c03-4fe8-b799-19f9204e5f95)

+And also ,

+> Note: Chrome will make an exception for cookies set without a SameSite attribute less than 2 minutes ago.
+Such cookies will also be sent with non-idempotent
+> (e.g. POST) top-level cross-site requests despite normal SameSite=Lax cookies requiring top-level cross-site requests to have a safe (e.g. GET) HTTP method.
+>  1`Support for this intervention ("Lax + POST") will be removed in the future.

 So in our final payload, we change the request method - `method="GET"` & then we include a hidden input form (ie.) - `<input type="hidden" name="_method" value="PUT">` inside the form to override the request method.